| Troops

 motion to abolish the Paddy Marketing Board by three

+votes, have now been asked to give explanations.
 The motion sought the approval of the House to

 authorise Minister of Agriculture and Lands for the